Aaliyah: Musical style

-In The New Rolling Stone Album Guide (2004), Keith Harris said of her lyrical content that "When it came to sexual availability, she was between En Vogue maliciously taunting 'You're never gonna get it' and Tweet blankly cooing 'Oops, there goes my shirt.'"
-Lyrically, "Her first two albums carefully toed the line between adolescence and adulthood, displaying a woman exploring the terrain of love, trust, and lust; one who exuded a playful innocence while hinting at a more sultry side."
-Aaliyah did not usually write her own lyrics.
-The only time she had a hand in writing is on the song "Death of a Playa" from the "Hot Like Fire" single (1997).
-She co-wrote that song with her brother Rashad Haughton, and "it reflects Aaliyah's dark perspective on romance".
-Of her role in crafting her music, Aaliyah said, "I like to have the final say but I was trained as a singer, actress and dancer, the interpreter, bringing other people's words to life.
+In The New Rolling Stone Album Guide (2004), Keith Harris said of Aaliyah's lyrical content that "when it came to sexual availability, she was between En Vogue maliciously taunting 'You're never gonna get it' and Tweet blankly cooing 'Oops, there goes my shirt.'"
+Lyrically, "her first two albums carefully toed the line between adolescence and adulthood, displaying a woman exploring the terrain of love, trust, and lust; one who exuded a playful innocence while hinting at a more sultry side."
+She did not usually write her own lyrics.
+The only time she had a hand in writing was on the song "Death of a Playa" from the 1997 single "Hot Like Fire".
+She co-wrote that song, which "reflects Aaliyah's dark perspective on romance", with her brother Rashad Haughton.
+She said of her role in crafting her music that "I like to have the final say but I was trained as a singer, actress and dancer, the interpreter, bringing other people's words to life.
 I need the songs to reflect me in one way or another".

-As her albums progressed, writers felt that Aaliyah matured, calling her progress a "near-flawless declaration of strength and independence".
-ABC News noted that her music was "evolving from the punchy pop-influenced hip hop and R&B to a more mature, introspective sound", on her third album.
-NME called her third album "radical" and said that it was "intended to consolidate her position as U.S. R&B's most experimental artist".
+As Aaliyah's albums progressed, writers felt that she matured, calling her progress a "near-flawless declaration of strength and independence".
+ABC News noted that her music was "evolving from the punchy pop-influenced hip hop and R&B to a more mature, introspective sound" on her third album.
+NME called her third album "radical" and said that it was "intended to consolidate her position as [US] R&B's most experimental artist".
 Stephen Thomas Erlewine of AllMusic described her album Aaliyah as "a statement of maturity and a stunning artistic leap forward", and called it one of the strongest urban soul records of its time.
-She portrayed "unfamiliar sounds, styles and emotions", but managed to please critics with the contemporary sound it contained.
-Ernest Hardy of Rolling Stone felt that Aaliyah was displaying stronger technique, giving her best vocal performances on the album.
+It was described as portraying "unfamiliar sounds, styles and emotions", but managed to please critics with the contemporary sound it contained.
+Ernest Hardy of Rolling Stone felt that she was displaying stronger technique and giving her best vocal performances on the album.

 Influences

 Michael Jackson (left), Stevie Wonder (center), and Sade (right) all influenced Aaliyah and her music.

-As an artist, Aaliyah said she was inspired by a number of performers.
-These include Michael Jackson, Stevie Wonder, Sade, Trent Reznor of Nine Inch Nails, Korn, Donnie Hathaway, Johnny Mathis, Janet Jackson, Whitney Houston, and Barbra Streisand.
-Aaliyah said that Michael Jackson's Thriller was her "favorite album" and that "nothing will ever top Thriller."
-She said she had always wanted to work with Janet Jackson, to whom she had often been compared, saying, "I admire her a great deal.
+As an artist, Aaliyah said that she was inspired by a number of performers.
+These included Michael Jackson, Stevie Wonder, Sade, Trent Reznor of Nine Inch Nails, Korn, Donnie Hathaway, Johnny Mathis, Janet Jackson, Whitney Houston, and Barbra Streisand.
+She said that Michael Jackson's Thriller was her "favorite album" and that "nothing will ever top Thriller."
+She said that she had always wanted to work with Janet Jackson, to whom she had often been compared, saying, "I admire her a great deal.
 She's a total performer ...
 I'd love to do a duet with Janet Jackson."
-Jackson reciprocated Aaliyah's affection, saying, "I've loved her from the beginning because she always comes out and does something different, musically."
-Jackson also said she would have enjoyed collaborating with Aaliyah.
+Jackson reciprocated Aaliyah's affection, saying that "I've loved her from the beginning because she always comes out and does something different, musically."
+Jackson said that she would have enjoyed collaborating with Aaliyah.